mit-satori/getting-started/satori-relion-cryoem.rst

   8. Use "Print" command to print job commands to terminal.

   9. Adjust the relion submission script to incorporate the commands specific to your job.
-Note: If you have a job that requires a lot of memory, you should alter the --n and --j values.
+Note: If you have a job that requires a lot of memory, you should alter the ``--n`` and ``--j`` values.
 Save submission script.
-Make sure paths for "--o" already exist.
+Make sure paths for ``--o`` already exist.

   10. Execute job

       .. code:: bash

         bsub< run

   11. Check job is running with bjobs.
 Submission script generates a log file.